Obstructions to the integrability of VB-algebroids: Introduction

+\vbas and \vbgs have shown to be specially important in the infinitesimal description of Lie groupoids equipped with multiplicative geometric structures, namely, in the study of generalizations of the symplectic/Poisson correspondence mentioned earlier.
+For example, multiplicative differential forms turn out to be equivalent to cocycles involving the \vbg structure on $TG$ while multiplicative multivector fields to cocycles involving $T^*\!G$.
+Their infinitesimal counterpart then becomes clear: they correspond to cocycles for \vba structures arising from $TA$ and $T^*\!A$ (see \cite{BC,MX2} and references therein).
+More general \vbgs and \vbas appear when considering other multiplicative geometries like multiplicative foliations \cite{Jotz12, JotzOrtiz, DJO} or, more generally, multiplicative Dirac structures \cite{LiblandThesis,Ortiz13}.
+The $\mathcal{VB}$-structure plays a fundamental role in all these cases and hints that Lie theory in the $\mathcal{VB}$-category is an interesting object to study within this area.

+The aim of this work is to characterize the obstructions appearing in the integrability problem for \vbas, namely, the obstructions for the existence of a \vbg $(H,G,E,M)$ such that $\LIE(H,G,E,M)$ is isomorphic to a given \vba.
+A key result on that matter was shown in \cite{BCdH}, stating that a \vba $(D,A,E,M)$ is integrable iff $D\to E$ is integrable as a Lie algebroid.
+This means that if the total space $D\to E$ of a \vba is integrable then so is $A\to M$ and, furthermore, the extra vector bundle structure integrates automatically at the level of the (s.s.c.)
+Lie groupoids.
+For this reason we only need to study the integrability of $D$.

-The main goal of this work is to find necessary and sufficient conditions which ensure that a \vba is integrable to a \vbg.
-Our main result is given in Theorem \ref{thm:integrals}, which states that a \vba $(D,A,E,M)$ is integrable iff $A$ is integrable and the spherical periods of certain cohomology classes associated to $(D,A,E,M)$ vanish.
+Our main result is given by Theorem \ref{thm:integrals}, which states that a \vba $(D,A,E,M)$ is integrable iff $A$ is integrable and the spherical periods of certain cohomology classes associated to $(D,A,E,M)$ vanish.
+Assuming that $A$ is integrable, we first show that the obstructions to the integrability lie in $\Mon(D)\cap \ker(p:D\to A)$ and then express the elements in this set as spherical integrals of an underlying $2$-cochain on $A$.
+The first part comes from the general theory of obstructions of \cite{CF03} adapted to the $\mathcal{VB}$-case and the second from the description of the structure of a \vba in terms of connections and cochains given in \cite{GM08}.

-The proof of our main result is based on specializing, to the \vba framework, the theory of integrability of Lie algebroids developed in \cite{CF03}.
-We first observe that the fact that scalar multiplication on a \vba is given by Lie algebroid morphisms poses strong constraints on the monodromy groups of \cite{CF03}.
-We are then able to compute the obstructions explicitly in terms of integrals by restricting $D$ to each leaf of $A$ and applying the characterization given in \cite{GM08} of regular \vbas in terms of cohomology classes.
 The vanishing of these integrals can also be seen as the condition for certain algebroid cohomology classes to be in the image of the Van Est map (\cite{C00}).